 Since prostate cancer is rare in men under age 50 the PSA test is not recommended until age 50 unless there is a family history of prostate cancer at a young age.
 For example, if your father or brother had prostate cancer at age 55, then screening might start 10 years earlier around age 45.

-As prostate cancer is so common with aging there is a point when we might stop screening.
+As prostate cancer is so common with aging there is a point when we should stop screening.
 Rather than use age, I consider a man’s overall health.
 If a patient has serious health problems that are likely to cause death within the next 5-10 years or so, such as severe heart disease, then it may be time to quit worrying about prostate cancer as it would be very unlikely to be the cause of death.
 On the contrary, if I have a very healthy 80 year old who may well live to 100, then screening for prostate cancer makes sense as this patient might well die from prostate cancer diagnosed at age 80.
-Also, even if my 90 year old patient is obviously not going to treat prostate cancer, I still want to know if it is present so as to manage issues that might arise.

 How to Manage PSA Results